d-carranza/dapponics-mixer/README.md

 So far I already defined createMetadata, createLayeredTokens and now I'm working on mergeLayeredTokens, where I need to use Canvas.

 Installed merge-images, node-canvas and path dependencies.

+Bug fixed for the remove buttons now modifying the state arrays using splice instead of pop, removing the target elements and not the last elements of the array.